kaaeell/madlibs/README.md

 - [ ] Save the generated story to a text file
 - [ ] Add a GUI with tkinter
 - [ ] Load stories from a JSON file

----

-Made by [Your Name] — First Year CS Student